Shortcut MCP Server: Connect AI Tools to Your Data

 Connect your Shortcut data directly to AI tools like Claude Code, Cursor, Windsurf, and Zed

 More teams are building internal AI agents to speed up development workflows, from writing code to fixing bugs and generating documentation.
+But if your agents can’t access the systems where you actually track work, they can only go so far.

 That’s why we built the Shortcut MCP Server, designed to help you connect Shortcut to AI tools like Claude Code, Windsurf, Cursor, and Zed in a fast, secure way.
 Whether you’re fixing bugs or building new features, the Shortcut MCP Server makes it easy to bring AI-driven automation into your daily workflow.
 Let’s walk through what MCP is, what the server supports, and how it’s already being used to write better tests, stay in flow, and ship faster.